DanBrandt/solarEUV/README.md

 > solomonFluxEUVAC, solomonIrrEUVAC = solomon.solomon(F107, F107A, model='EUVAC')

 Please note the following for the above:
 * neuvac_tableFile: Holds all the coefficients of the most recent fit of NEUVAC.
-The file is located here: /NEUVAC/src/neuvac_table.txt
+The file is located here: /NEUVAC/neuvac_table.txt
 * corMat.pkl: Holds the normalized correlation matrix for all the NEUVAC bands.
 Located in the folder 'experiments'.
 This is similarly true for 'corMatEUVAC.pkl' and 'corMatHEUVAC.pkl'.
 * sigma_NEUVAC.pkl: Holds the normalized standard deviation of the residuals with respect to FISM2.
 Located in the folder 'experiments'.
 This is similarly true for 'sigma_EUVAC.pkl' and 'sigma_HEUVAC.pkl'.

 Running any of the EUV models is straightforward, as shown in the examples below.

-# Example 1: EUV Irradiance Time Series

-[Forthcoming]

-# Example 2: Running Irradiance Ensembles

-[Forthcoming]
+# Examples

+We encourage you to peruse the examples folder as a guide for calling the different irradiance models and displaying outputs.

 Due to the unique construction of NEUVAC, at present, we only recommend running ensembles for NEUVAC, and not any of the other models.